 Most major sporting leagues, including the NHL, MLB, and NBA offer their own subscription packages offering live streaming of select games.
 There’s NHL.TV, MLB.TV, and NBA League Pass, all of which are offered as standalone services, so no cable subscription is needed.
 Prices vary depending on the service, but they’re generally in the $125+ per year range for the full options.

-As described in their respective previous sections, each of the three major live streaming services, Sling TV, PlayStation Vue and DIRECTV NOW all offer a lot of live sports content.
-All three services now work on Roku (the DIRECTV NOW Roku channel was just recently added), and all three services include the ESPN family of networks, and offer FS1, FOX Sports Regionals, NBCSN, and even NBC/Comcast Sportsnet regionals in various packages.
+As described in their respective previous sections, each of the major live streaming services, Hulu with Live TV, Sling TV, PlayStation Vue and DIRECTV NOW all offer a lot of live sports content.
+All of these services now work on Roku, and all three services include the ESPN family of networks, and offer FS1, FOX Sports Regionals, NBCSN, and even NBC/Comcast Sportsnet regionals in various packages.

 Methods to Watch Live News on Roku